 The external wiring as switching input and switching output is described in the following.
-For the respective function assignment to the switching inputs/outputs see chapter 10.
+For the respective function assignment to the switching inputs/outputs.

 Function as switching input

 - 1 Switching input

 - 2 Switching output from controller (deactivated)

 - 3 Switching input to controller